 For Conventional loans, our interest rates are right in line with industry averages and local banks/credit unions.
 Our VA and FHA loan rates are typically well below industry averages and local banks/credit unions.
 Below is a table showing some national averages which may give you an idea of what your interest rate couple be, if you locked in today.

-What is the difference between a Pre-Qualification and a Pre-Approval?
+What's the difference between a Pre-Qualification and a Pre-Approval?

 A Pre-Qualification is based on the “stated” credit, income, asset, and property information the borrower provides to a lender, which will provide a ballpark estimate of how much they could borrow to purchase a home.
 The pre-qualified amount is not a sure thing, because none of the information provided has been verified.